YaquanChang/yaquanchang.github.io/Research.md

 title: Research
 permalink: /Research/
 ---
 My research experience mainly refers to the Macroecology, Remote Sensing, and ecological models.
-I focus on the selection process, asking why there am familiar with R and Matlab, and have some basic experience in Fortran.
+I focus on the selection process, asking how human have impact on functional diversity.
+I am familiar with R and Matlab, and have some basic experience in Fortran.

 ### How human have impact on the functional diversity?
 In my master thesis I am going to invistgate how huam have impact on the functional diversity.
 Before my master thesis, I did an project out of course scope to invegative the samiliar question but only based on Gribskov, Denmark.
 I used _LiDAR_ and field derived variables to capture the functional diversity and found the LiDAR derived variables have slightly better performances.